 To officially check-in to the residence hall, a student must have made all necessary deposits, completed all paperwork and moved into the halls during designated days and times.
-Upon checking in, residents will be given a key (or keys) to their room/suite/apartment.
-Residence Life and Housing staff inspect each room and all common areas before fall move in and complete a room condition form (RCF) for each room, including suite/apartment common areas and bathrooms.
+Upon checking in, residents will be given a key (or keys) to their room/suite/apartment/mailbox.
+Residence Life & Housing staff inspect each room and all common areas before fall move in and complete a room condition form (RCF) for each room, including suite/apartment common areas and bathrooms.

 Should the resident move out of the residence hall for any reason, it is the resident’s responsibility to complete a proper checkout of his/her residence hall room when he/she is vacating the room permanently.
 Prior to checking out, residents must clean their rooms, including the common areas of a suite or apartment, remove all trash and remove all of their belongings from the room.
-Residents have two options to complete the actual checkout: Traditional checkout with a Residence Life and Housing staff member or an Express Checkout.
-To complete a traditional checkout, residents must make an appointment with their RA or another Residence Life and Housing staff member.
+Residents have two options to complete the actual checkout: Traditional checkout with a Residence Life & Housing staff member or an Express Checkout.
+To complete a traditional checkout, residents must make an appointment with their RA or another Residence Life & Housing staff member.
 During this appointment, the staff member will note any changes in the condition of the room and the resident will sign the revised RCF.
-The Residence Life and Housing Staff member will then take the resident’s key(s).
+The Residence Life & Housing Staff member will then take the resident’s key(s).
 The student is then no longer a resident of that residence hall.
 Residents who wish to use the Express Checkout option, must obtain an Express Checkout envelope at their residence hall’s office, complete it fully, put their keys in the envelope and then put the envelope in the Express Checkout box outside the residence hall office.
 They then must vacate the residence halls.

 Charges for any additional individual room/suite/apartment damages that are found after check out will be charged to the student’s account.
 Please note: Residents using the express checkout option waive their right to appeal any individual room/suite/apartment damage charges.
 With either checkout option, residents are not able to appeal any common (floor)/building damages.

-Improper checkout may include, but is not limited to the following: failure to arrange a checkout time with a Residence Life and Housing staff member, failure to be present at the checkout time, failure to complete checkout paperwork or express checkout procedures, and failure to return key(s).
+Improper checkout may include, but is not limited to the following: failure to arrange a checkout time with a Residence Life & Housing staff member, failure to be present at the checkout time, failure to complete checkout paperwork or express checkout procedures, and failure to return key(s).
 Failure to return key(s) will result in a lock change and an additional charge.
 A cleaning fee and improper checkout fee may be assessed if specified procedures are not followed.
 The resident director inspects all rooms after the checkout procedure is complete to assess room damage and completes the final invoicing for all damages.
 Failure to follow university checkout procedures will result in a minimum charge of $100.
 Any student who is planning to withdraw from or take a leave of absence from the University must contact Student Affairs for information and assistance necessary for his/her proper withdrawal or leave of absence.
 All students must checkout of and vacate the residence halls within 24 hours after the withdrawal or leave of absence form is submitted to the Student Affairs Office.
-Students are responsible for University housing charges through the end of the semester in which they leave, unless informed otherwise by staff in Student Affairs and/or by the director of Residence Life and Housing.
+Students are responsible for University housing charges through the end of the semester in which they leave, unless informed otherwise by staff in Student Affairs and/or by the director of Residence Life & Housing.